-Scores Of Schools In Arizona Close As Teachers Embark On Massive Walkout
+'We Simply Can't Take It Any Longer': Teacher Protests Sweep Arizona, Colorado

-At first glance, the scene probably looks familiar to many people in Phoenix: tens of thousands massing outside Chase Field on a bright Thursday afternoon in April, clad in red and rippling with anticipation.
-But that scene, if it were typical, would feature fans of the Arizona Diamondbacks — not the teachers who have gathered near the baseball stadium with quite another event in mind.
+At first glance, the scene probably looked familiar to many people in Phoenix: tens of thousands massing outside Chase Field on a bright Thursday afternoon in April, clad in red and rippling with anticipation.
+But that scene, if it were typical, would feature fans of the Arizona Diamondbacks — not the teachers who gathered near the baseball stadium with quite another event in mind.

 Educators across Arizona walked out of their classrooms Thursday with a series of demands in hand, foremost among them a raise and a return to the school funding levels of a decade ago.
-And many of those walking out have descended on downtown Phoenix, where they plan to march from Chase Field to a rally outside the state Capitol.
-Organizers expect from 30,000 to 50,000 teachers and their supporters to attend.
+And many of those walking out have descended on downtown Phoenix, where they are marching from Chase Field to a rally outside the state Capitol.
+Organizers expected from 30,000 to 50,000 teachers and their supporters to attend.

-Meanwhile, scores of public school districts and charter schools have shuttered for the day for lack of staff.
+Meanwhile, scores of public school districts and charter schools closed for the day for lack of staff.
 According to an analysis by The Arizona Republic, more than 840,000 of 1.1 million students — or about 75 percent statewide — have been affected by the closures.

-"I think our students understand that we need a change and enough is enough," Noah Karvelis, a teacher and organizer of Arizona Educators United, or AEU, said at a news conference Wednesday ahead of the rally.
+"I think our students understand that we need a change and enough is enough," Noah Karvelis, a teacher and organizer of Arizona Educators United, said at a news conference Wednesday ahead of the rally.
 The grass-roots group is behind #RedforEd, the movement calling on teachers and their supporters to wear red in solidarity.

 "We simply can't take it any longer," Karvelis said.